What is Higher Order Thinking?

 These question stems are simple, but encourage the student to actually digest and internalise the information being given to them.

 It is a more difficult style of learning, and certainly isn’t appropriate for the faint-hearted or weak-willed.
 It requires more dedication and hard work, but the results it achieves speak for themselves.
+It is more appropriate in STEM subjects rather than ESL, however it can find a place there also.

 If you can get your student to engage with the language in the style of Bloom’s taxonomy, for instance, then their capacity to recall the words, grammar, rules and ‘tricks of the trade’ will be greatly enhanced.